akalajee/hotel-restful/README.md

 ## Running the tests

-To run the tests, please run the following command from the project home
+To run the tests, please run one of the following commands from the project home

 ```
-.\vendor\bin\phpunit --testdox OR .\vendor\bin\phpunit
+.\vendor\bin\phpunit --testdox
+.\vendor\bin\phpunit
 ```

 ## Built With